- Are your surgeons board certified?

 Can you provide me with the name of an insurance expert who can assist me in qualifying for weight loss surgery?

 Obtaining insurance coverage for weight loss surgery can be very difficult and frustrating.
 For example, some clients actually change jobs and or careers to gain proper coverage.
 Basically, either you have the insurance benefit or do not.
 Clients are no longer able to obtain coverage based on “medical necessity”.
-For those clients with proper insurance coverage, Blossom Bariatrics will help guide you through the entire authorization process.
+For those clients with insurance coverage, we offer many options to get you to surgery and we will help guide you through the entire authorization process.
+Let US do the insurance work for you!

 [ top ]